space-physics/msise00/README.md

 # msise-00
 NRL MSISE-00 atmospheric model

+The plot immediately below shows a slice at 200km on a world-wide grid.
+The yellow ball represents the sun footprint on Earth.

 ![msis global at 200km](http://blogs.bu.edu/mhirsch/files/2015/04/demo200km1.gif)

 All credit to original authors, I slightly modified the Fortran 77